 Learn about natural language processing techniques such as Parts-of-Speech tagging, syntactic and semantic modelling of languages.

-18. Artificial Intelligence
+18. Artificial and Computational Intelligence

 Learn about classic AI Techniques